willy-wagtail/my-app/src/routes/notes/_notes/raspberry-pi-setup.md

 # sudo usermod -a -G adm,dialout,cdrom,sudo,audio,video,plugdev,games,users,input,netdev,gpio,i2c,spi <account_name>
 ```

-Before moving on, make sure to check the new user has been successfully added to the `sudo` group by logging in with it and running, for example, "`sudo whoami`".
+Make sure to check the new user has been successfully added to the `sudo` group by logging in with it and running, for example, "`sudo whoami`".

 ### Lock the pi account